Lucasbjpereira/powerupblog/README.en.md

 6. Run the command `flutter run -d <device-id>` to install and run the app on the connected Android device.

 #### Generating an IPA file 📦
+>If you want to download the .ipa directly, go to [Release](https://github.com/Lucasbjpereira/powerupblog/releases/tag/release) to download it.

+>**Note:** Since the app is not yet on the App Store, for the .ipa to be installed via download on external sites, the .ipa needs to be uploaded on _Development & In-house_ sites such as [Diawi]( https://www.diawi.com/) for example.

 To generate an IPA file from an existing Flutter project, follow these steps:

 1. Open the terminal and navigate to the Flutter project directory using the `cd /path/to/project` command.

 2. Run the `flutter build ios` command.
-This will build the application and generate an IPA file in the `build/ios/archive` directory.
+This will build the app and generate an IPA file in the `build/ios/archive` directory (If it doesn't work, make sure all Flutter dependencies are installed.
+To check, run `flutter doctor` in the terminal).

-3. Open the `.xcworkspace` file that was generated in the previous step in Xcode.
+_Note: Make sure you have the developer account activated in xcode_.

-4. Connect an iOS device to the computer using a USB cable.
+3. Connect an iOS device to the computer using a USB cable.

-5. In Xcode, select the connected iOS device as the launch target.
+4. Run the `flutter devices` command to list the connected Android devices.

+5. Identify the Android Device ID you want to use to run the app.

-6. Click "Run" button to install and run the app on iOS device.
+6. Run the command `flutter run -d <device-id>` to install and run the app on the connected Android device.

 If you have any questions or suggestions, feel free to create an _issue_ or submit a _pull request_.

 If you liked this project, please leave a ⭐️ to support it.

 Thanks again for your interest and hope to see you soon! 👋
 <br><br>
 >_Made with :heart: by Lucas Pereira_